 The warrants are detached from ORNANE immediately.
 They may be transferred by their holders only to Affiliates and will not be subject to a request for admission to trading on the Euronext Growth market.
 They may be exercised for a period of five years from their date of issuance.
-Each warrant gives its holder a right to subscribe one new Biophytis share.
+Each warrant gives its holder a right to subscribe one new Biophytis share for a fixed price determined at the issuance date of the Warrants.